Code-Institute-Submissions/CraigGalorDev-Project3/README.md

     Lists store the populated grid icon strings based on board size input and updated as the game carries on

-    Dictionares store the cloumn and row values of each ship location
+    Dictionares store the column and row values of each ship location